An Outline of Corporate Tax Filing in Singapore for 2025

 Note that a partnership or sole proprietorship business does not do corporate filing in Singapore.
 Finally, a company is deemed a tax resident of Singapore when its management and control are carried out in the country.
 Thus, the firm’s board meetings take place in Singapore when making decisions on important matters.
 In addition, these companies enjoy the reliefs from the Double Taxation Agreements that Singapore holds with treaty countries.

-What Every Foreign and Local Company in Singapore Need to Know About Corporate Tax
+Corporate Tax Filing in Singapore: What Every Foreign and Local Company Need to Know

 As you can see in the tables below, the tax rate is 17%, which applies to new corporations’ 3-year exemption system and special tax rebates.
 Note that the tax exemption for startups fosters entrepreneurship and does not apply to certain companies.